 Cash flows are included in the cash flow statement on a gross basis.
-The GST component of cash flows arising from investing and financing activities which is recoverable from, or payable to, the Australian Taxation Office is classified within operating cash flows.
+The GST component of cash flows arising from investing and financing activities which is recoverable from, or payable to, the ATO is classified within operating cash flows.

-1.18 Fair value measurement
+1.19 Fair value measurement

-The reporting unit measures financial instruments, such as, financial asset as at fair value through the profit and loss, available for sale financial assets, and non-financial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
-Also, fair values of financial instruments measured at amortised cost are disclosed in Note 16A.
+The reporting unit measures financial instruments, such as, financial asset as at fair value through the profit or loss, financial assets at fair value through other comprehensive income, and non-financial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
+Also, fair values of financial instruments measured at amortised cost are disclosed in Note 16A Financial assets and liabilities.